NikolaiSch/BINTable-scraper/README.md

 - Renamed some of the mts files to ts in an attempt to get it to run
 - View 2024_update branch to see comments, and how i would improve it (added comments to explain what I would do now, only spent 15 minutes to improve it)
+- this tool doesnt work anymore, as the servers have gotten significantly worse